 Potential of quantitative dimensional SA with Emma

-Beyond Ekman’s basic emotions of anger, disgust, fear, happiness, sadness, and surprise from traditional psychology (Ekman, 1992), the focus in Emma is on the two dimensional quantitative models of emotion PAD (Mehrabian, 1980) and the hypercubic semantic emotion space (HSES) (Trnka et al., 2016).
+Beyond Ekman’s basic emotions of anger, disgust, fear, happiness, sadness, and surprise from traditional psychology (Ekman, 1992), the focus in Emma is on the dimensional quantitative models of emotion PAD (Mehrabian, 1980) and the hypercubic (four dimensional) semantic emotion space (HSES) (Trnka et al., 2016).

-PAD stands for pleasure-arousal-dominance

 The model used for Emma consists of four dimensions of emotions: 1.
 Valence, 2.
 Intensity, 3.
 Controllability, 4.
 Utility (Mehrabian, 1980; Trnka et al., 2016).
 They are the result of improvements on earlier models (Osgood et al., 1957) and introduces new capabilities to modern SA in the previously described multi-dimensional sentiment analysis (Poria et al., 2018; Wang et al., 2016).
-PAD describes amotion in the scales of pleasure, arousal, and dominance and the HSES model describes emotion in the scales of valence, intensity, controllability, and utility.
+PAD describes emotion in the scales of pleasure, arousal, and dominance and the HSES model describes emotion in the scales of valence, intensity, controllability, and utility.

 Valence represents the positive or negative associations of the target word or text, e.g. ‘sur (angry) having a negative valence score and ‘happy’ (happy) having a positive valence score.
 Intensity is how intensely the emotion is represented, e.g. ‘okay’ (okay) compared to ‘fantastisk’ (fantastic).
 Controllability is how in-control one feels in the represented emotion, e.g. frustration is uncontrollable while happiness often is controllable.
 Utility is how beneficial or harmful the emotion is, e.g. with happiness being beneficial and sadness often being harmful.